Neogoma/stardust-SDK-doc/developer/2_1_custom_navigation_path.md

     public void DisplayPath(List<IOctreeCoordnateObject> allNavigationsPoint)
     {
-        //Write needs to be done here to display the path }
+        //Write needs to be done here to display the path

+        //You can get the coordnate of each point via the function IOctreeCoordnateObject.GetCoordinates() }
 }
 ```

 You can customize the class as much as you want but you need to fill in both methods:
 - ClearPath() is called when the path is recalculated and cleans the path view
 - DisplayPath(List<IOctreeCoordnateObject> allNavigationsPoint) is called when the path has been calculated and needs to be displayed.
 This is where you instanciate your prefabs or models for showing the path.
-Each ```IOctreeCoordnateObject``` represents a point and has a method to get the coordnates.
+Each ```IOctreeCoordnateObject``` represents a point and has a method ```Vector3 GetCoordinates()```to get the coordnates.

  **NOTE**: we only provide the list of navigation points!
 You can use it to decide where to position your models!